LinkedIn now boasts over 766 million users with 55 job applications submitted every second!

 Checking frequently will help you avoid missing people.
 Alternately, you can get rid of this restriction by upgrading to a premium account.

 As you can see above, you can also view those who have read your articles, which is an excellent way to find those with common interests who may be good leads.

 How to Nurture LinkedIn Leads (and Why They're Different)

 Getting leads from LinkedIn is only half the battle.
 Once you've found a lead that could be helped by your company, you have to handle them the right way.
 Remember, a LinkedIn lead is much more personal than one you might get from an advertisement (even a LinkedIn ad).
-Below are a few tips to nurture these types of leads:

 11. Stay in Touch